Hoyasumii/avengers-endgame/README.md

 [Present Nebula shoots Nebula (2014) and she dies.
 Hawkeye picks up the Infinity Gauntlet]

-[Cut to the 3 heroes battling Th
+[Cut to the 3 heroes battling Tha